samuelgeurts/SpotNGlia/README.md

 obj = obj.SpotDetection
 ````
 ### supporting properties
-these properties can be set after the SpotNGlia object is created.
+These properties can be set after the SpotNGlia object is created.

-prevent to show screen that alerts for check of stackinfo and imageinfo
+Prevents to show screen that alerts for check of stackinfo and imageinfo.
 ```
 obj.ImageInfoChecked_TF = true
 ```
-presetting obj.Sorting *Date* or *Name* prevents to show option menu
+Presetting obj.Sorting *Date* or *Name* prevents to show option menu.
 ```
 obj.Sorting = 'Date'
 ```
-set delimiter to ';' or ',' in csv file depenend on operating system
+Sets delimiter to ';' or ',' in csv file dependend on operating system.
 ```
 obj.Delimiter = ';'
 ```